Fleckism/SecurityPlus/My linked notes/assessment.md

 - **network reconnaissance** is to work out which operating systems are in use, which network services each host is running, and, if possible, which application software is underpinning those services.

 Are these all the steps in an assessment?
-- [[security assesment]]s, network reconnaissance, vulnerability scanning, and penetration testing
+- [[security assessment]]s, network reconnaissance, vulnerability scanning, and penetration testing
 - ==Network reconnaissance and discovery is used to identify hosts, network topology, and open services/ports, establishing an overall attack surface.==

 - Network [[reconnaissance]]... is it the same as Evaluate attack surface